NuSpaceSim/nupyprop/README.md

 8. -f or --fac_nu: rescaling factor for SM cross-sections.
 Default is 1.

 9. -s or --stat: statistics.
 Default is 1e7 particles.

+Example for running tau propagation for 10^8 GeV neutrinos at 10 degrees with a statistics of 10^8 particles with all other parameters as defaults: python run.py -e 1e8 -a 10 -s 1e8